 Prime ignored them both and turned back slowly to face Streetwise, mindful of Brawn by his feet and the other mini bots still gathered about him.
-The Protectobot interceptor had sunk down to sit on the floor, facing down and looking defeated.
-When Prime spoke again, this time in a tone that was much calmer and more controlled than it had been only moments before, Streetwise slowly lifted his head to meet his gaze.
+The Protectobot interceptor had sunk down to sit on the floor, head down and looking defeated.
+He spoke again, this time in a tone that was much calmer and more controlled than it had been only moments before, and Streetwise slowly lifted his head to meet his gaze.
 "Jazz did what he had to do.
 I don't expect you to understand."
-He faltered, searching for the right words that matched his sentiments.
-"Please, forgive me," he said finally, before turning away again, not waiting for a response.
+He faltered, searching for the right words that adequately matched his sentiments.
+"Please, forgive me," he said finally, before turning away again without waiting for a response.

-Even if Streetwise had wanted to give Optimus a response, he did not get that opportunity because at that moment the door of the holding bay opened, and waiting for them outside was the same group of Neutrals who had brought Brawn in earlier, only this time they did not bother to enter.
-Only the head of the group stepped inside, his weapon drawn, and after a brief glance around at the Autobot prisoners he directed Optimus to follow him outside with a rough shove.
-When Ironhide started after them, he was pushed back inside the bay.
+Even if Streetwise had wanted to give Optimus a response, he did not get the opportunity because at that moment the door to the holding bay opened, and waiting outside was the same group of Neutrals that had brought Brawn in earlier.
+One of the guards stepped inside, his weapon drawn, and after a brief glance around at the Autobot hostages he directed Optimus to follow him outside with a rough shove.
+When Ironhide attempted to step in between them, he was pushed back inside the bay.

 "Not you!
 Only him," the guard said, nodding towards the Autobot leader.
 "Come on, let's go."

-The look Optimus gave him was one of stoic defiance, but before he could solidify his decision and tell the guard so be it and to go to hell, Prowl encouraged him to consider the alternative, easier option.
+The look Optimus gave him was one of stoic defiance, but before he could solidify his decision and tell the guard so be it and to go to hell, Prowl encouraged him to take the easier option.
 "Go with him, Prime.
 We'll be okay."
-And so, after a few more astro-seconds of hesitation, and more for his Chief of Security than for any other reason, he began to make his way out of the room, ahead of two Neutral guards.
+And so, after a few astro-seconds of hesitation, he relented and began to make his way out of the room, ahead of two Neutral guards.

-Soon after their gathering with the Decepticons in the meeting room, Wheeljack returned to the Constructicons' work area to rest some more and collect his thoughts.
-The Decepticon gestalt team had disappeared to help make a place for the recently rescued Combaticons, converting some unused chambers for their private quarters.
-Eventually, Jazz was left alone in the room with Rumble, who sat across from him at the central table with his arms crossed in front of him and one foot resting on one knee.
-He seemed withdrawn, lost in his own thoughts, and there was an impartial expression on his face that could have almost fooled Jazz.
+Soon after the meeting with the Decepticons, Wheeljack had returned to the Constructicons' work area to catch up on some more rest and to collect his thoughts.
+The Decepticon gestalt team had also disappeared to help set up some temporary quarters for the recently rescued Combaticons, and so eventually Jazz was left alone in the meeting room with Rumble.
+The Cassetticon sat across from him at the central table with his arms crossed in front of him, one foot resting on the opposite knee.
+He seemed withdrawn, lost in thought, and there was an impartial expression on his face that could have almost fooled Jazz.

 "Mind if I ask you something?"
-Jazz's voice sounded harsh in the quiet aftermath of the celebratory din that had surrounded his audio sensors earlier.
-It felt as though the rest of the world had fallen away, leaving only the two of them to contemplate the phenomenon that was their solid reality.
-His casual yet intense inquiry was met with a delayed shrug, and he understood it for what it was – barely noticeable permission for him to continue.
+The Autobot's voice sounded harsh in the quiet aftermath of the celebratory din that had surrounded his audial sensors only a short time ago.
+To him it felt as if the rest of the world had fallen away, leaving only the two of them to contemplate the phenomenon that was their solid reality.
+His seemingly casual enquiry was met with a delayed shrug, and he understood it for what it was – barely noticeable permission for him to continue.
 "I couldn't help but notice back at the Detention Banks… you were hoping to find someone there.
 That true?"
 He paused, watching the Cassetticon for an initial response – he could tell that something weighed heavily on his mind.
-He got another shrug, followed by a shift of focus and a tilting of his head slightly towards him.
+He received another shrug, followed by a shift of focus and a tilting of his head slightly towards him.
 Rumble's optics were covered by a red visor, but Jazz was pretty certain that he had caught his attention.

 Jazz imitated his shrug.
-He didn't want to irk the smaller mech, or appear intimidating, particularly when trust between an Autobot and a Decepticon was still a very novel and strange concept.
-He had no expectation of being fully trusted, that much was true, though he liked to think that perhaps he had gained some ground towards that end ever since he'd helped rescue Scavenger, and he didn't want it to end now.
-Still, if he was going to prove himself to be trustworthy, he had to show them who he was – he had to be his authentic self, without fear or regret.
+He didn't want to irk the smaller mech, or come across as intimidating, particularly when trust between an Autobot and a Decepticon was still a very novel and alien notion.
+He had no expectation of being fully trusted, that much was true, though he liked to think that perhaps he had gained some ground toward that end ever since he'd helped rescue Scavenger, and he didn't want to lose the trust he'd earned thus far.
+Still, if he was going to prove himself to them, then he had to show them who he truly was – he had to be authentic, without any fear or regrets.
 "Mind if I ask what happened to your brother?"

-The impact of his inquiry was compounded by Rumble's intense visage – or perhaps it was subdued shock at being confronted with that question, he couldn't say for sure – but he hoped that he hadn't come across too strongly, pushed the wrong button, or asked the wrong question.
-So when Rumble gave him his reply, it was not what he had imagined it would be.
+The impact of his question was compounded by Rumble's intense visage – or perhaps it was subdued shock at being confronted with something so personal, Jazz couldn't say for sure – but he hoped that he wasn't being too forthcoming, or that he hadn't pushed the wrong button, asked the wrong question.
+So when Rumble gave him a reply, it was not what he had imagined it to be.

 "Mind if I ask you something first?"